phillipj/metalsmith-yearly-pagination/README.md

   </nav>
 {{/if}}
 ```

-> Note: This example also uses the [metalsmith-permalinks](https://github.com/segmentio/metalsmith-permalinks) plug-in
+Note: This example also uses the [metalsmith-permalinks](https://github.com/segmentio/metalsmith-permalinks) plug-in.

 ## Advanced usage